-The EcoFrenzy Kids Floss Picks are completely 100% biodegradable and compostable, making them one of the most environmentally friendly options in this review.
+The EcoFrenzy Kids Floss Picks are 100% biodegradable and compostable, making them one of the most environmentally friendly options we could find.
 The adorable giraffe shape was well-liked by testers, and the subtle strawberry flavor was pleasant and not overwhelming.
-These flossers are straightforward, easy to use, and an excellent shape and size for smaller mouths; plus, the thread held up during our tests without breaking.
+These flossers are straightforward, easy to use, and an excellent shape and size for smaller mouths; plus, the thread held up well during testing without breaking or fraying.

 There is much to love about these flossers, and our only real complaint was the significant amount of redundant packaging.
-While we like a well-packed item and the lack of plastic, this packing includes four smaller boxes inside a larger box and a compostable bag inside each box, making the entire kit feel a bit overkill.
+While we like a well-packed item and the lack of plastic, this packing includes four smaller boxes inside a larger box and a compostable bag inside each box, making the entire kit feel a bit like overkill.
 But, despite this, the packaging is biodegradable, and everything feels high quality making this budget-friendly compostable option a favorite in our book.

 These flossers are plastic and give no nod to eco-health or the environment.
 The flavor isn't offensive, but not all testers liked the artificial grape flavor.
 However, because these flossers are easy to use and readily available at a reasonable price, we think they might be a good choice for families on a budget, depending on the price.

 None of the flavors were well-liked by users though they tolerated them during testing.
 If your child likes one but not the others, you could end up with unused flossers, making these a waste of money.
 The plastic handle is larger than the competition and may not be the best for younger users.
 Overall, these flossers are not the best option for all kids, but for older children looking for braided threads and a larger handle, this is the only option we tested that provides more than the traditional handle and single thread.